aubrel/fire-on-the-wire/README.md

 # Fire on the Wire:
-## A guide to building autonomous digital infrastructures
+## Monthly guides on building autonomous digital infrastructures

 ### What?